-Qelbree® (viloxazine extended-release capsules) is a prescription medicine used to treat ADHD in patients 6 years and older.
+Qelbree is a prescription medicine used to treat ADHD in adults and children 6 years and older.

 Qelbree may increase suicidal thoughts and actions, in children and adults with ADHD, especially within the first few months of treatment or when the dose is changed.
 Tell your doctor if you or your child have (or if there is a family history of) suicidal thoughts or actions before starting Qelbree.
 Monitor your or your child's moods, behaviors, thoughts, and feelings during treatment with Qelbree.
 Report any new or sudden changes in these symptoms right away.